Caveat: Jeffers’ Answer

 I finally choose something to put into my blog – many times, I have things partially or even completely “pre-written” in my journal, and I just copy and paste them into the blog.
 Other times, I just write it out, right at the moment, in the box on the administrative website.
 This morning, I do the latter, pasting in a long quote from a blog site I have open.

 I motivate myself, finally, and jump up.
 I brush my teeth, use the bathroom, shave, shower, get dressed.
 Pretty fast.
-As usual, I've put off motivating until the last possible moment.
+As usual, I’ve put off motivating until the last possible moment.
 I rush out the door at 7:30.
-I'd committed myself to getting to school early, this morning, because there is a lesson plan I promised my coteacher that I would to put together for our 6-2 class (6-2 means 6th grade, 2nd classroom).
-I'm really running rather late, this morning.
+I’d committed myself to getting to school early, this morning, because there is a lesson plan I promised my coteacher that I would to put together for our 6-2 class (6-2 means 6th grade, 2nd classroom).
+I’m really running rather late, this morning.
 I live just under 2 km from the bus terminal.
 I have to jog the whole way, to make it on time.
-Casually, I can walk it in about 16 minutes.
-Marching "quick time," I can make it in 12, which is my normal pace.
+Casually, I can walk the distance in about 16 minutes.
+Marching “quick time,” I can make it in 12, which is my normal pace.
 Today, I made it in 8 minutes.
-So, I don't miss the 7:40 bus.
+So, I don’t miss the 7:40 bus.
 Oh well… I needed the exercise.

 I listen to my mp3 player on the bus.
 I’ve got a folder with some tracks by Brit alterna band, Muse, looping.
 I’m particularly fixated on a track called “Map of the Problematique” (which sounds like the name of a chapter in a book of contemporary literary criticism).
 I look out the window at the stunningly beautiful although unspectacular, rural scenery of my world.
 I read random pages in my Korean dictionary.
 I’m not sure this really helps me that much, but I’ve always been a compulsive consumer of reference materials, and at least this way, I’m staying topical vis-a-vis my desire to improve my Korean.

-I arrive at work at around 8:15, after walking the just-under-one-kilometer length of Hongnong's "high street."
 I step into the still silent halls of the school, I switch out of my street shoes and into my one dollar plastic sandals, greet the school caretaker, and go down to the new English classroom.
-I hate this new English classroom: it is stark and uninteresting, when viewed from a child's eye, and it fails to take into account myriad details of the sorts of things real teachers actually need or use: no bulletin boards, bland and generic decoration such as might be found in a high-end travel agency, poorly configured storage space with unused bookshelves but zero closets.
+I hate this new English classroom: it is stark and uninteresting, when viewed from a child’s eye, and it fails to take into account myriad details of the sorts of things real teachers actually need or use: no bulletin boards, bland and generic decoration such as might be found in a high-end travel agency, poorly configured storage space with unused bookshelves but zero closets.
 Numerous gadgets, but no rainbows.
-It is the embodiment of that philosophy of education that holds that technology and military-style organization can make up for poor leadership and a lack of teaching skill and a lack of teaching "heart."
-Which isn't to say I believe my coteachers or myself lack teaching skill or "heart".. .but I often suspect that the school's administration feels this way.
+It is the embodiment of that philosophy of education that holds that technology and military-style organization can make up for poor leadership and a lack of teaching skill and a lack of teaching “heart.”
+Which isn’t to say I believe my coteachers or myself lack teaching skill or “heart”.. .but I often suspect that the school’s administration feels this way.

-I put together a lesson plan for the 6-2 class that involves a gameshow concept that I've been riffing on lately.
-I've been using it in some of my afterschool classes: give an "answer," Jeopardy-style, and wait for the kids to come up with a question.
-Pay out "cash" (my ubiquitous play money) for good "questions."
-The kids seem to l
+I put together a lesson plan for the 6-2 class that involves a gameshow concept that I’ve been riffing on lately.
+I’ve been using it in some of my afterschool classes: give an “answer,” Jeopardy-style, and wait for the kids to come up with a question.
+Pay out “cash” (my ubiquitous play money) for good “questions.”
+The kids seem to like it, and the 6-2 class is exceptional, in that they’re much better behaved than the other two sixth grade classes, and therefore my coteacher and I had agreed that they “deserved” something more fun.

 School starts, and we go to the 6-1 class first.
 6-1 is not the class of angels that 6-2 is.
 There are rowdy elements, but it’s not the “Welcome Back Kotter” basket case of academic rejects that 6-3 is, either.
 It’s the “middle” group.
 We have a hard but treadmill-like class, reviewing the ridiculous memorization material that the county education office mandates for the English curriculum.
 I’m not philosophically opposed to memorization, per se, but the stuff put out by the education office is so devoid of context, and so full of mistakes and unnatural, non-native-speaker-style language, that it almost defeats its own purpose.
 I try to keep my criticisms of this to myself, but it can tend to sap one’s enthusiasm, when required to focus so much on such poor curriculum.